 5. Body Rotation

 Your body should rotate as if your spinal column is a skewer.
 As the right arm enters the water, the body should rotate slightly toward the right, and vice versa.
-A flat body posture also can lead to shoulder Injury.
+A flat body posture also can lead to shoulder injury.
 Body rotation also facilitates bilateral breathing.

 If you do experience a shoulder injury, a physical therapist can help.
 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.